 More and more Americans are walking for exercise.
-In fact, the number of adults walking for transportation, fun and exercise increased by 6% in the last five years.
+In fact, the number of adults walking for transportation, fun and exercise increased by 6% in five years.
 In total, 60% of adults are walking for aerobic activity.
 And there’s a great reason why they should be.
-The CDC reports that adults need at least 2 ½ hours of aerobic activity every week.
-This aerobic activity can be something as simple as a brisk walk, or check out additional fitness routines to help maintain your wellness.
+The CDC reports that adults need at least 2 ½ hours of fitness in the form of aerobic activity every week.
+Good news – that aerobic activity can be something as simple as a brisk walk!

 For an average-sized adult, a 30-minute stroll can result in up to 150 calories burned walking.
-Learn the benefits of walking for exercise and the best ways to get started.
+Learn the benefits of walking for exercise and health and get some tips on the best ways to get started.

 How Many Calories Do You Burn Walking?

-So how many calories does walking burn exactly?
-The number of calories burned walking depends on your weight, distance, and pace.
+The number of calories burned walking depends on your weight, the distance you walk and pace of your walking.
 For example, a 170 lb. person walking at a 3 mi/hour pace for 30 minutes may burn about 142 calories while a 130 lb. person walking the same distance at the same pace may only burn 108 calories.

 Is Walking Good Exercise?